jpescada/lock-screen-test-app/README.md

 - A success screen should be displayed if the passcode is correct;
 - An error message should be displayed if the passcode is incorrect.

-A Figma design file was provided showing the layout and screens required.
+🖼️ A Figma design file was provided showing the layout and screens required.

+✅ A deployed version is available here: https://lock-screen-test-app.vercel.app/

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).